JetBrains/Qodana/topics/pricing.md

 * [Qodana for .NET](qodana-dotnet.md)

 ## Qodana licensing: an overview

-During the EAP (Early Access Program) stage, you can run Qodana with the built-in EAP licenses free of charge.
-However, the EAP period will expire on July 31, 2023, and it cannot be extended.

-After July 31, 2023, you will have to switch either to a Community license or a trial license for the Ultimate or Ultimate Plus versions.

 The Community license is free to use, though its functionality is limited only to the Community versions of Qodana linters.
 Furthermore, it lacks numerous helpful [features](features.xml) that are available in the paid versions and